 Class IV: Seriously big rapids

-The Class IV Rivers have long, continuous sections of whitewater with many big drops and large waves which requires strong paddling and good teamwork in the boat.
+The Class IV Rivers have long, continuous sections of white water with many big drops and large waves which requires strong paddling and good teamwork on the boat while rafting.

 Class V: The hair-raising limit